ipspace/netlab/docs/dev/config/initial.md

 ## Loopback Configuration

-The device data model assumes every network device has a primary loopback interface with unspecified name (the loopback interface name should be set in the configuration template).
-The data model may contains these optional loopback-related parameters:
+The device data model assumes every network device has a primary loopback interface.
+The data model contains these loopback-related parameters:

-* **loopback.ipv4** -- IPv4 loopback address in CIDR format
+* **loopback.ipv4** -- IPv4 loopback address in CIDR format when available.
-* **loopback.ipv6** -- IPv6 loopback address in CIDR format.
+* **loopback.ipv6** -- IPv6 loopback address in CIDR format when available.
+* **loopback.ifname** -- Loopback interface name for devices with `loopback_interface_name` parameter.

 Either address family might be missing -- you have to check the presence of attributes in your configuration templates.
 Arista EOS example:

 ```
-interface Loopback0
+interface {{ loopback.ifname }}
 {% if 'ipv4' in loopback %}
  ip address {{ loopback.ipv4 }}
 {% endif %}